Da Ya Think I'm Sexy?: Background and writing

+After Rod Stewart rejected the original arrangement for the song, Appice instead used it for "I Just Fell in Love Again" on Carmen Maki's 1979 album Night Stalker, which he was working on at the same time.

+Guitarist Jim Cregan attributed the song's success to the bass guitar line played by Phil Chen, saying "That particular bass pattern, when he played that, the whole song seemed to fall into place.
+I was doing my Nile Rodgers impersonations."

+Music and lyrics

+Stewart biographer Sean Egan said of the music that "Stewart and his crew expertly purvey disco's four-on-the-floor drumbeat, clipped guitar approach, and throbbing bass style", adding that the song also contains a "soaring synth riff and a howling sax line."

+Egan noted "a strange disconnect between choruses and verses."
+Egan described the choruses as "vainglorious, juvenile, icky and concerned with physical pleasure" but described the verses as being "unshowy and moving, revolving around a couple's mutual quest to find an intimacy deeper than sex in the heart of the pitiless, big city."

 Reception

 The song was criticised by many in the rock press as a betrayal of Stewart's blues-oriented rock roots, due to its disco-like arrangement, but Stewart and others were quick to point out that other widely respected artists, such as Paul McCartney and the Rolling Stones, had also released disco-flavoured songs.
-However, the song has since experienced some retrospective acclaim as Rolling Stone placed the song at number 308 in its 2004 list of the 500 Greatest Songs of All Time.
+However, the song has since experienced some retrospective acclaim as Rolling Stone placed the song at number 301 in its 2004 list of the 500 Greatest Songs of All Time.

-Cash Box said it has "a clipping bass line [by Phil Chen], steady kick drum and soaring synthesized strings" as well as "alternately gentle and dashing rhythm guitar work and a commanding sax solo."
+Cash Box said it has "a clipping bass line [by Phil Chen], steady kick drum and soaring synthesized strings", as well as "alternately gentle and dashing rhythm guitar work and a commanding sax solo".